Dark matter in the Randall-Sundrum model with non-universal coupling: Dark matter phenomenology

 \subsection{Thermal relic density}

-In the early Universe, DM is in thermal equilibrium with the hot dense plasma and as the Universe expands and cools, it freezes out.
+The Randall-Sundram model with its warped compactification of extra space dimensions can have profound cosmological ramifications involving phase transition to an inflationary phase at low temperatures of the order of weak scale and on the thermal history of WIMPS.
+The expansion of the Universe in the RS model in the presence of radius stabilisation mechanism however, turns out to be in agreement with the effective 4-D description~\cite{Creminelli:2001th, Csaki:1999mp}.
+Thus in the early Universe, DM is in thermal equilibrium with the hot dense plasma and as the Universe expands and cools, it freezes out.
 The evolution of the number density of DM matter $n_{\rm DM}$ is governed by the Boltzmann equation

 $n_{\rm DM}^{\rm eq}$ is the equilibrium density of the DM at temperature $T$ and is given by

 where $g$ is the number of degrees of freedom ($g = 1, 2, 3$) and $4$ respectively for scalar, spin-1/2, vector and spin-3/2 fermionic DM. $\braket{\sigma | v}$ is the thermal averaged cross-section of DM annihilation channels into the SM states.
 The thermally averaged cross-section can be written as a one-dimensional integral over the centre of mass energy square $s$ as